CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Remediate a resource](../Images/linux-recom.png)

-10. Go back to Inventory page and clear search key word **linux** then from the filter menu, select the **Resource Group** filter and then **asclab-asc**.
-Using this filter, you can see all resources related to the predefined Kubernetes resources which are monitored with no active recommendations.
-Clear the filter by selecting **Resource Group** and then **Select all**.
+10. Go back to Inventory page and clear search key word **linux** then from the filter menu, select the **Resource Group** filter and then **asclab-aks**.
+Using this filter, you can see all resources related to the predefined Kubernetes resources which are monitored with active recommendations.

 ![Remediate a resource](../Images/filter-rg.png)